hydra1664/Implementing-a-Software-Debouncing-Routine-in-C/README.md

 ## Code
-The exact C code I used for the Wokwi simulation is included in this repo under the file: Software_Debouncing.c
+The exact C code I used for the Wokwi simulation is included in this repo in the folder named Code